iphan/system-metrics-service/README.md

 ./docker-compose up --build metrics-service
 ```

-_Note_:</br>
+_Note_:
-My personal laptop is using M1 Chip, so the all the docker images used are for `ARMv8 64-bit` architecture.
+> My personal laptop is using M1 Chip, so the all the docker images used are for `ARMv8 64-bit` architecture.
 If your machine is not using this architecture, please update the images accordingly.

 ## Usage Notes